austBrink/react-course/README.md

 const location = useLocation() const dataIWant = location?.state?.property || null;
 ```
-As I have found the nullish coalescence operator here is very helpful if I want to see some state.
+As I have found the short circuit operator here `|| null` is very helpful if I want to see some state.
 LEts suppose all my styles and even api calls depend on if an Id was carried along in state.
 I could then....
 ```
 const [ propertyState, setPropertyState ] = useState(dataIWant);